 Information Not Submitted to the CO APCD

 Despite its name, the CO APCD does not include all payers in Colorado.
 Some, such as self-funded employer plans subject to the Employee Retirement Income Security Act (ERISA) or Worker’s Compensation insurers do not submit claims because they are not required by law like other payers.
-Similarly, data from TriCare, the Veterans Administration, Indian Health Service, Federal Employee Health Benefits (FEHB), or other Federally sponsored programs is not part of the database.
+Similarly, data from Federal health insurance programs such as TriCare, the Veterans Administration, Indian Health Service, Federal Employee Health Benefits (FEHB), or other Federally sponsored programs is not part of the database.

 The Data Submission Guide (DSG) provides the payers with the data elements that should be submitted each month, and not all of the potential information on a claim is included.
 Currently, CIVHC does not collect premium or health plan design information or data about capitated fees or provider incentive payments.
 These items could be collected in the future via a Rule Change with the Colorado Department of Health Care Policy and Financing (HCPF).